yshimizu12/ironloss_prediction_of_IPMSM_by_XGBoost/README.md

 # ironloss_prediction_of_IPMSM_by_XGBoost

-Python implementation for iron loss prediction of interior permanent magnet synchronous motors by XGBoost (paper being submitted)
+Python implementation for iron loss prediction of interior permanent magnet synchronous motors by XGBoost ([paper](https://ieeexplore.ieee.org/document/10002362))

 ## Overview
 This library contains an implementation of an automatic design system for interior permanent magnet synchronous motors as presented in [1]